MediaWorks New Zealand: The Rock

-At 5am on 22 March 2022, Magic Talk was rebranded as Today FM.

-Today FM can be heard in 28 markets across New Zealand.
+Channel X

+Channel X is a classic alternative music station playing tracks from the 1990s to 2010s.
+The station is aimed at 25 - 56 year-olds (those in generation X and millennials) who may not be regular radio listeners.
+Channel X began broadcasting at noon on 8 May 2023, broadcasting across 15 markets on the remaining former-Today FM frequencies that were not allocated to other existing brands.
+The station does not host any shows or DJs, instead they play uninterrupted music 24/7 with witty comments between each song.
+They do not air any news, talk or have any ad breaks as of yet and mainly focus on playing popular songs from the 1990s and 2000s, as well as classics that don't normally air on commercial stations.

 Regional stations

 Radio Dunedin

-Radio Dunedin is a Dunedin radio station broadcasting music from the 1960s, 1970s and 1980s on 1305 AM and 95.4 FM.
+Radio Dunedin is a Dunedin radio station broadcasting on 1305 AM and 106.7 FM.
 It claims to be the first radio station in New Zealand, the fifth oldest station in the world and five weeks older than the BBC.

+It is no longer part of MediaWorks - since April 2025 it has been under the umbrella of Radio Aotearoa.

-Announcers on air during the daytime between 6am and 6pm are employed by MediaWorks and are paid announcers.
-On weeknights and weekends the Otago Radio Association leases air time to broadcast a variety of community radio programming – the announcers during these times are unpaid volunteers.
+On weeknights and weekends the Otago Radio Association broadcasts a variety of community radio programming – the announcers during these times are unpaid volunteers.

 The station first went to air on 4 October 1922, and celebrated 90 years in 2012.
 It has previously been known as 4DN, 4AB, 4ZB (not part of government ZB network), Pioneer Radio and 4XD.
 It has previously broadcast on 1431 AM and 1305 AM.
 The station was operated non-commercially and voluntarily by the Otago Radio Association until 1990.
 Then it became a commercial station and was sold to Radio Otago Limited in 1993, and subsequently became part of MediaWorks Radio.

 On 6 May 2008 it began broadcasting on 99.8 FM and in mid-2007 it began online streaming.
-All programming is broadcast from studios in ASB House (formally Radio Otago House) in central Dunedin.
 In 2015 the FM frequency was moved to 106.7 FM (central city only) to make way for network station Magic.
 Radio Dunedin was not affected by the More FM rebranding.